Aprilsmile1/oppo_intern_demo/README.md

 # oppo_intern_demo
-This is a little part of demo about my intern work in oppo.
+This is a very small part of demo about my intern work in oppo.